swyxio/swyxdotio/content/writing/technical/types-already.md

 We might take months and days to learn from **runtime errors**, and these are exposed to users, so they are the worst possible outcome.

 We write tests and apply lint rules and other checks to move these errors to **build time errors**, which shortens feedback cycles to minutes and hours.
-(As aI wrote recently: [Types don't replace Tests!](https://css-tricks.com/types-or-tests-why-not-both/))
+(As I wrote recently: [Types don't replace Tests!](https://css-tricks.com/types-or-tests-why-not-both/))

 Type Systems can shorten this feedback by yet another order of magnitude, to seconds, checking during **write time**.
 (Linters can also do this.
 Both are conditional on a supportive IDE like VS Code) As side effect, you get autocomplete for free, because autocomplete and write time validation are two sides of the same coin.